 First Glimpse of South America

 This brief trip offered me not only a chance to see my family, but it was also the first time I made it to the South American continent.
 Of course, these ten days are barely enough to even scratch the surface for that, still it gave me a bit of an impression of the Colombian Caribbean at least.
 What should I say?
 It´s HOT... and humid, that's for certain.
 Prices are lower than what I was used to from Mexico, and people are just as nice and friendly.
+The beer tasted okay.
 The food does not even come close in spiciness to what I know from home, yet it was a delightful fiesta for my taste buds.
 Oh, and talking about fiestas... for some reason, the volume at which Colombians play their music is by a great deal louder than what's normal in Mexico - which I've considered too noisy to begin with.

 Downtown Santa Marta